exciting/exciting/docs/ford_settings.md

 solve the Kohn-Sham equations of density-functional theory (DFT), reaching up to micro-Hartree precision [[1](#citing-exciting-in-your-work)].

+## Documentation for developers

+The documentation for developers can be found in the [exciting gitlab wiki](https://git.physik.hu-berlin.de/sol/exciting/-/wikis/home).

 ## Citing exciting in Your Work

 If you use exciting in your work, please cite the following paper: